kate-mckinney/Prosocial-Research-Project-/README.md

 Prosocial data: Shows the data before analyses.
 Uploaded as a .csv file.

 Prosocial Code: Shows the R code for the statistical analyses we did for the project.
 Uploaded as a .Rmd file.

+Coding Manual: Shows how the data was coded.
+Uploaded as a .pdf file.